ml-tooling/ml-workspace/README.md

 <details>
 <summary>Details (click to expand...)</summary>

+> ℹ️ _Currently, the GPU-flavor only supports CUDA 10.
+Support for other CUDA versions might be added in the future._

 The GPU flavor (`mltooling/ml-workspace-gpu`) is based on our default workspace image and extends it with CUDA 10 and GPU-ready versions of various machine learning libraries (e.g. tensorflow, pytorch, cntk, jax).
 This GPU image has the following additional requirements for the system:

 - Nvidia Drivers for the GPUs.
 Drivers need to be CUDA 10 compatible, version `>= 410.48` ([📖 Instructions](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver)).